 The Site is situated adjacent to the Ensor Pool SAC which is an internationally protected site associated with principally White Clawed Crayfish.
 However, recent empirical evidence provided by Natural England has confirmed that the protected species, the subject of the designation, is no longer present and there is no impediment to the Site being developed.
 A separate HRA of the Borough Plan has 'scoped out' the designated site from the need for an Appropriate Assessment.

-Any proposals to develop the Site will need to include measures proposed to enhance the integrity of the site for ecological purposes in the longer term.
+Any proposals to develop the Site will need to include measures proposed to enhance the integrity of the site for ecological purposes in the longer term including protecting Spring Kidden and North Woods Ancient Woodlands (MM50).